Nourish - Plant Based & Healthy Pre-Workout Snack Tips

-The carbohydrates found in fruits (and less fibrous veg) can be directly turned into glucose, the form of energy your cells need to help you thrive and power on through that workout.
+The carbohydrates found in fruits (and less fibrous veg) can be directly turned into glucose.
+This is the form of energy your cells need to help you thrive and power on through that workout.
 Don’t skip on the fruit and other high carb foods.
 These are your fuel!

-Fruit smoothies are easy to consume and are rapidly digested making them the perfect pre-workout fuel to ensure you’re topped up with a tonne of carbs, protein, vitamins, minerals and electrolytes.
+Fruit smoothies are easy to consume and are rapidly digested.
+This makes them the perfect pre-workout fuel to ensure you’re topped up with a tonne of carbs, protein, vitamins, minerals and electrolytes.

 I’m a big fan of smoothie bowls, especially before my yoga classes as they keep me fuelled, hydrated and energised to the max!
 I eat them a minimum of 2 hours before class so it’s all digested and doesn’t slosh around during class.

-If you can, try making up a chia pudding the night before and enjoy it either as a full-on delicious breakfast, or whip it out as a pre-workout snack so you’re filled with carbs, protein and omega-3’s.
+IMake this chia pudding the night before and enjoy it either as a full-on delicious breakfast, or whip it out as a pre-workout snack.
+That way you’ll be filled with carbs, protein and omega-3’s.

-Check out this Raspberry and Chia Seed Super Food Parfait for a totally satisfying pre workout snack, or for a more simple recipe, try this chia pudding recipe.
+Check out this Chia pudding recipe or a totally satisfying pre-workout snack.
 Feel free to add in some fruit for a quick burst of energy, a handful of nuts for added protein.
 Additionally, mix in some matcha powder or cacao powder for a change.

-If you’re really in a rush and have no time to whip something up in the kitchen, you can always opt for an energy or protein bar like Bounce balls, Quest bars or Clif builders protein bars.
+If you’re really in a rush and have no time to whip something up in the kitchen, you can always opt for an energy or protein bar like:

 They’ll give you a good burst of energy that will sustain you through your workout.
 Then you can fuel yourself up on some delicious post-workout foods to support your recovery.